yegor256/blog/_drafts/auth.md

 you always see your photo at the top right corner of the page.
 Facebook remembers you and doesn't ask for the password again and again.
 This works thanks to [HTTP Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) and is called **cookie based authentication**.
-Even through this mechanism often causes some security concerns, it is very popular and simple.
+Even though this mechanism often causes some security problems, it is very popular and simple.
 Here is how [Takes](http://www.takes.org) makes it possible in a few lines of code.

 <!--more-->